Questions? Call or text anytime 📞 818-446-9627

 2. Involve Your Partner in the Process

-If you have a partner, their role in your support network is invaluable.
+If you have a partner, their role in your getting support network is invaluable.
 It’s important to approach postpartum recovery as a team effort.

 • Share Responsibilities: Divide tasks in a way that works for both of you.
 While you may be primarily focused on breastfeeding or healing, your partner can help with diaper changes, feedings, or nighttime baby duty.
 Sharing the load reduces stress and promotes a sense of partnership.

 • Communicate Openly: Keeping lines of communication open is key.
-Discuss how you're feeling—both physically and emotionally—so your partner understands your needs.
+Discuss how you're feeling, both physically and emotionally, so your partner understands your needs.
 Encourage them to share their feelings too, as they are also adjusting to this new chapter.

 • Spend Time Together: Amid the chaos of caring for a newborn, find moments to reconnect with your partner.
 This can be something as simple as watching a show together or going for a walk.
 Supporting each other emotionally strengthens your relationship and eases the strain of early parenthood.